earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 ---
-title: "Exploring Portainer As A Tool For Managing Docker Containers"
+title: "Using Portainer with Docker and Kubernetes"
 categories:
   - Tutorials
 toc: true